Download our catalogs and learn about programs, courses, tuition, fees, admissions and much more.

 To become an entry-level automotive technician doesn’t require a four-year degree, and you typically aren’t stuck with an unpaid internship waiting for you before you can graduate.

 Here’s an interesting fact.
 Instead of those unpaid internships, there’s something called Tuition Reimbursement Programs that are available to qualified graduates.
 Employers are hungry for qualified entry-level technicians, and without enough people to fill the growing number of job openings, select employers are willing to repay tuition or tool costs after graduation.
+For those considering enrolling in a car mechanic school, these programs may have a significant impact on out of pocket expenses.

 UTI’s Automotive program consists of 17 three-week courses carried out over a 51-week period.
 But it’s important to know one thing before you keep reading.
 You do not have to be an expert before you attend Universal Technical Institute.
 That’s why we’re here.
 We have a variety of students with diverse backgrounds.
 Some have been wrenching since they can walk, but others have never picked up a wrench.
 And there are a variety of people in between.
 All can find success.
 You just need a willingness to learn new things, and the bravery to dive in and do it.